How to Protect Your Small Business from Sneaky, Sophisticated Cyber ScamsAuthored by: Jim Stewart, Founder DocuSend, powered by MTI.

 There are several ways that cyber scammers can trick you into paying for something you didn’t buy.

 One is simply a fake invoice.
-Always check to make sure that your invoices are, in fact, legitimate.
-Some hackers may pose as a company you work with but change the banking information on the invoice.
+Always check to make sure that the invoices you receive are the real thing.
+Some hackers may pose as a company you work with but redirect where the payment is made.
 Others might claim bogus charges—domain name renewals are common.

 Some scammers may personally reach out to you, offering to improve your website’s SEO or something similar.
 Even if they do a little bit of work, they can grossly overcharge for their service and then vanish, or threaten to harm your website if you stop payment.